Ebony wood, semiprecious stone inlays with gilded bronze parts

-This important liturgical piece of furniture, decorated with semiprecious stone inlays (‘pietre dure’), consists of a basis of architectural forms, with the central body, gabled and connected to the lower side elements with volutes, on which the actual cross is placed.
+This important liturgical piece of furniture is decorated with semiprecious stone inlays (‘pietra dura’) and consists of a basis of architectural forms, while the central body is gabled and connected to the lower side elements by volutes, on which the actual cross is placed.

-The crucified Christ above is mourned by the Madonna, Saint John the Evangelist a by a couple of angels, all of whom are in gilded bronze.
-Additional inserts enrich the work, such as a Veronica with the effigy of God, the dove of the Holy Spirit, old- fashioned lion heads, as well as the precious ends of the cross’ arms, richly elaborated with a mannerist style, containing within them the cherub heads.
+On it, the crucified Christ is mourned by the Virgin Mary, Saint John the Evangelist, and by a couple of angels.
+All these figures are gilt bronze.
+Additional inserts further enrich the work, such as a Veronica with the effigy of God, the dove of the Holy Spirit, and old- fashioned lion heads.
+Furthermore, the precious ends of the cross’ arms are richly decorated in a Mannerist style with cherub heads.

 height cm 107